kmarcie/mkhud/README.md

 <b>ompHUD (omp)</b> - A great HUD.
 I'm sure everyone by now knows what this HUD looks like.
 I borrowed some of the ItemEffectMeters from this hud, and a lot of my elements were inspired by this hud.

 <b>wavesui (extracrspy)</b> - Though I started creating my hud before this hud was posted to TF.TV, I did get some inspiration from him when he posted in the hud mod thread on tf.tv.
-The colour scheme of my hud was not intentionally made to be so close to wavesui, but I had to mention this hud.
-It's so good.
+The colour scheme of my hud was not intentionally made to be so close to wavesui, it was a complete coincidence.
+I was using a colour scheme generator- specifically this one: https://coolors.co/app/2b303a-92dce5-ededed-7c7c7c-d64933 - Anyway, you should check wavesui out.
+His hud is so good.

 <b>omnibombulator</b> - For creating huds.tf and posting his gameplay footage on reddit.
 If he didn't upload his gameplay onto reddit, I probably would have never found out about the font I'm using in my hud.
 Some of the stuff he has put into his hud are slightly similar, specifically the font and the health/ammo.
 I hope that's okay with him.